DWOW: 2010–2013: Wow FM

-2013–present: The second K-Lite
+2013–2023: The second K-Lite

-On July 22, 2013, at 6:00am, the station brought back its K-Lite branding with the new slogan, "The Hits and Lite Favorites".
+On July 22, 2013, at 6:00 AM, the station brought back its K-Lite branding with the new slogan, "The Hits and Lite Favorites".
 It carried a Hot Adult Contemporary format, playing hits from the mid-90s up to today.
 EJ Electric was the first DJ to go on board, followed by other jocks, mostly from the Max FM/Wow FM roster & other stations.
 The official launch was made on August 1, 2013.
 During its first weeks of operation, the stations studios remained inside the Jollibee Plaza building, before it was transferred back to Paragon Plaza.
 Among its special programs were Classic Lite, Faster than Lite and Lite Wave.

 On April 21, 2014, K-Lite reformatted as a Top 40 station, similar to the ones of sister stations 99.5 Play FM and Magic 89.9.
 It carried the slogan The Beat of Manila (similar to the summer slogan of Magic).

 On August 18, 2014, K-Lite reformatted once more as a Classic Hits station, focusing on music from the 1990s to mid 2000s.
 It carried the slogan "Metro Manila's Official Take Me Back Station".
 This time, it introduced new DJs.

 On November 24, 2014, K-Lite reformatted back its original Adult Contemporary format, this time emphasizing more on the music from the 1990s up to 5 years behind the current year.
 On the same year, it launched a separate show entitled Past Forward, a Wednesday program which airs music from the 1980s.

 In 2016, K-Lite added its new slogan "The Hits of the 90s and 2K, Today", a reflection of its old slogan.
 This would later become its primary slogan beginning 2017.

 On April 26, 2020, K-Lite temporarily went off the air amid the community quarantine imposed in Metro Manila due to COVID-19.

 On January 5, 2021, it returned on air, albeit on automation mode and limited broadcast hours.
 On May 15, 2021, the station laid off all of its employees due to the economic effects of the pandemic.

 In September 2021, Advanced Media Broadcasting System was acquired by the Villar-backed firm Planet Cable.

 In May 2022, K-Lite launched its TV simulcast channel on Planet Cable; it later became available as a digital subchannel of ALLTV.
 It also marked the return of one of its original jocks, Jaybee Jariol.

 On July 28, 2022, K-Lite transferred to its new home in Starmall EDSA-Shaw in Mandaluyong.

-On September 13, 2022, K-Lite Radio TV was simulcast on the newly-launched ALLTV for almost a week, and later replaced by its AllFlix block.
+In September 2022, K-Lite's TV counterpart was simulcast on ALLTV's first week of broadcast during nighttime.

+On December 1, 2023, the station dropped the K-Lite branding and changed to its interim name 103.5 FM.

+2024–present: All Radio

+On January 1, 2024, the station became All Radio with a soft adult contemporary format.